chamula/ZT-Automation/README.md

 ## Resources

 The `resources` section is used to define the resources that will be deployed by the ARM template.
 This can include virtual machines, storage accounts, networking resources, and more.
-This field will contain the following `parameters`, `policyDefinitionGroups`, and `policyDefinitions` fields as properties.
+This field will contain the following fields: parameters, policyDefinitionGroups, and policyDefinitions as properties.

 - `type`: The type of the resource being ingested Ex:"Microsoft.Authorization/policySetDefinitions"
 - `apiVersion`: The API version of the resource type